zhuokaizhao/LightSheetProcessing/LOG.md

 06/28/2018
 1. Rename `standard` to `pack`.
 2. Rewrite `skim`.
 3. Write a tmp work around for `skim` in the case that data is broken(nrrd header and data not match)

+06/30/2018
+Code `anim`.
+Everthing is done except for resampling.
+Without resampling, the program will use too much memory.